MattMofDoom/Lurgle.Logging/README.md

 - Configuration via app config or passing a config class to the library
   - Default settings supplied where it's sane to do so, allowing only essential properties to be configured

-This implementation is at its most useful with a Seq or Json file implementation, where a common log library is needed in multiple projects and a common set of standards is required (such as implementing common properties, data masking, and correlation ids).
+This implementation is at its most useful with a Seq, Splunk, or Json file implementation (or all of the above!), where a common log library is needed in multiple projects and a common set of standards is required (such as implementing common properties, data masking, and correlation ids).